efraimG21/data-structures-in-c/README.md

 1. **Include "SinglyLinkedList.h" in your project.**
 2. Utilize the provided functions for inserting, removing, and printing elements in the singly linked list.

-Certainly!
-Let's add the Hash Map section to your README:

 ## Hash Map

 ### Overview